Legal Insurance in Germany: Helping You Know Your Rights

 - Builders’ coverage: Protects you when you’re buying or building your home

-There is no one legal protection insurance that covers absolutely all cases, rather there are insurances for special topics (e.g. special occupational groups) or insurances that cover the most usual cases.
-The four most common modules of a legal protection insurance are:
+There is no one legal protection insurance that covers absolutely all cases, rather there are insurances for special topics (e.g., special occupational groups) or insurances that cover the most usual cases.
+The four most common modules of legal protection insurance are:

 Private (“Privat-Rechtsschutz”)